Bespoke Tailoring. Timeless Style.

 Is it accurate to measure yourself for a suit?

 Self-measurements can provide a good baseline and improve your understanding of suit fit, but they are generally less accurate than those taken by a professional tailor or clothier.
-A professional accounts for posture, shoulder slope, and other subtle nuances.
+A professional accounts for posture, shoulder slope, and other subtle nuances that affect how a garment actually wears on the body.

 What are the most important measurements for a suit jacket?

-For a suit jacket, shoulder width, chest circumference, and sleeve length are typically the most critical measurements for achieving a good fit.
+For a suit jacket, shoulder width, chest circumference, and sleeve length are the most critical measurements for achieving a good fit.
+The shoulder width is arguably the most important because shoulder seams are extremely difficult and expensive to alter after construction.

 Should I measure myself with clothes on or off?

-It's best to measure yourself while wearing a thin, well-fitting t-shirt and dress trousers.
-This provides a more realistic measurement of how a suit will fit over your clothing.
+Measure yourself while wearing a thin, well-fitting dress shirt and dress trousers.
+This provides a realistic measurement of how a suit will fit over your clothing, and it more closely mirrors the conditions under which the suit will actually be worn.

-Generally, a suit jacket sleeve should be about 0.5 inches shorter than your shirt cuff, allowing a small portion of the shirt cuff to be visible.
+Generally, a suit jacket sleeve should be approximately half an inch shorter than your shirt cuff, allowing a small portion of the shirt cuff to be visible.
+This is a classic sign of proper fit and careful dressing.

 Can I use my self-measurements to order a custom suit online?

-While some online services accept self-measurements, for a truly bespoke fit, it's highly recommended to have your measurements taken by an experienced clothier in person.
+While some online services accept self-measurements, for a truly bespoke fit it is highly recommended to have your measurements taken by an experienced clothier in person.
 This minimizes errors and ensures the best possible outcome.
+At Bespoke CB, we take your measurements in person, create a pattern specific to your body, and refine it through multiple fittings.

 Mastering the art of measuring yourself for a suit is a valuable skill that enhances your entire wardrobe journey.
-While it empowers you to make smarter choices, remember that the true pinnacle of fit is achieved through custom tailoring.
+While it empowers you to make smarter choices, remember that the true pinnacle of fit is achieved through custom tailoring with a clothier who has seen thousands of bodies and knows how to translate measurements into garments that feel as good as they look.
 Visit bespokecb.com today to schedule a consultation with Christian Boehm, and experience the difference a truly custom fit can make.

 By subscribing, you agree to receive marketing emails from Bespoke CB.
 You can unsubscribe at any time.